vitalab/vitalab.github.io/deep-learning/_posts/2018-10-18-residual-iterative.md

     ![](/deep-learning/images/residual-iterative/fig4.png)

-2. **They observe that resnets can perform both hierarchical reprensentation learning and iterative feature refinement**.
+2. **They observe that resnets can perform both hierarchical representation learning and iterative feature refinement**.
 They find that lower layers focus on representation learning, and upper layers on refinement.
 Since the upper layers are only refining, they can be removed with minimal effect on the accuracy.

     ![](/deep-learning/images/residual-iterative/fig2.png)

     ![](/deep-learning/images/residual-iterative/fig3.png)

-3. **They find a method for reusing resblocks, thus obtaining truly iterative interence.** By sharing the parameters of the resblocks, we obtain an iterative application of the same transform; and it reduces the parameter count.
-But naïvely sharing parameters in a Resnet leads to bad performance.
-The authors propose a way to overcome this issue; but sadly goods results are obtained when matching the number of parameters of the non-iterative baseline.
+3. **They find a method for reusing resblocks, thus obtaining truly iterative inference.** By sharing the parameters of the resblocks, we obtain an iterative application of the same transform; and it reduces the parameter count.
+But naively sharing parameters in a Resnet leads to bad performance.
+The authors propose a way to overcome this issue; but sadly good results are obtained when matching the number of parameters of the non-iterative baseline.

     ![](/deep-learning/images/residual-iterative/tab1.png)